PAWS programs are continually developed and evolve to meet the needs of our clients.

 We are also available to incorporate our CASSIE program into existing childcare or youth residential settings such as our groups from the OACES program at Ozanam.
 Please contact us to find out more!

-An application and therapist approval is required prior to enrollment.
+An application and therapist approval are required prior to enrollment.
 Currently we have a waitlist.

 We are also available to incorporate our CASSIE program into existing childcare or youth residential settings such as our groups from the OACES program at Ozanam.
 Please contact us to find out more!

-An application and therapist approval is required prior to enrollment.
+An application and therapist approval are required prior to enrollment.
 Currently we have a waitlist.

 RAISING PAWS, PUPPY PARTNERS & WEEKEND WARRIORS

 Why raise a PAWS puppy?
 Your first answer might be, “because puppies are so cuddly, adorable and fun!”
-And you’re right—puppies are terribly cute, and raising an PAWS puppy is a lot of fun.
-But raising a future service dog also takes time, patience and commitment.
-Our volunteers all share one trait in common: they are willing to devote the time, energy and love necessary to socialize a puppy.
+Although you’re right, puppies are incredibly cute and raising a PAWS puppy is a lot of fun, raising a future service dog also takes time, patience, and commitment.
+Our volunteers all share one trait in common: they are willing to devote the time, energy, and love necessary to socialize a puppy.

-Carefully-selected puppy raisers ensure that PAWS dogs are properly socialized and well-mannered.
-The dogs need exposure to all types of people and all kinds of environments, active as well as quiet.
+Carefully selected puppy raisers ensure that PAWS dogs are properly socialized and well-mannered.
+These dogs need exposure to all types of people and all kinds of environments.
 Puppies need stimulation, rest, and patient handling.
 The puppy-raiser’s goal is to raise an energetic and curious pup into a mature, dependable dog.

 Although there is a lot of work involved in raising a PAWS puppy, the rewards are tremendous.
-By raising a PAWS puppy, you have made a huge difference in the quality of life for a child with autism and his or her family.
-Often the puppy raisers get to stay in contact with the graduate's family and get to SEE the magic their work has brought to make such a huge positive difference in someone's life.
+By raising a PAWS puppy, you will have made a huge difference in the quality of life for a child with autism and their family.
+Often, puppy raisers stay connected with the graduate's family and get to see the magic their hard work has made and how they have helped make such a positive difference in someone's life.

-Through our Puppy Partners and Weekend Warriors Programs, local (~30 mile radius) families are able to truly become a part of the training process.
+Through our Puppy Partners and Weekend Warriors Programs, local families (~30-mile radius) are able to truly become a part of the training process.
 They get to train and live with several different dogs throughout their tenure in the program and gain the experience and confidence of becoming basic trainers themselves.
-This also ensures the best match for both the family and the dog.
+This program also ensures the best match for both the family and the dog.
 There is an extensive application process and participation is limited.
-Weekend Warriors play a huge part in the training process in that they help the pups learn how to sdjust to new situations quickly which reduces the liklihood of separation anxiety.
+Weekend Warriors play a huge part in the training process, helping our pups learn how to adjust to new situations quickly, reducing the likelihood of separation anxiety.

-Carefully-selected puppy raisers ensure that PAWS dogs are properly socialized and well-mannered.
-The dogs need exposure to all types of people and all kinds of environments, active as well as quiet.
+Carefully selected puppy raisers ensure that PAWS dogs are properly socialized and well-mannered.
+These dogs need exposure to all types of people and all kinds of environments.
 Puppies need stimulation, rest, and patient handling.
 The puppy-raiser’s goal is to raise an energetic and curious pup into a mature, dependable dog.

 Although there is a lot of work involved in raising a PAWS puppy, the rewards are tremendous.
-By raising a PAWS puppy, you have made a huge difference in the quality of life for a child with autism and his or her family.
-Often the puppy raisers get to stay in contact with the graduate's family and get to SEE the magic their work has brought to make such a huge positive difference in someone's life.
+By raising a PAWS puppy, you will have made a huge difference in the quality of life for a child with autism and their family.
+Often, puppy raisers stay connected with the graduate's family and get to see the magic their hard work has made and how they have helped make such a positive difference in someone's life.

-Through our Puppy Partners and Weekend Warriors Programs, local (~30 mile radius) families are able to truly become a part of the training process.
+Through our Puppy Partners and Weekend Warriors Programs, local families (~30-mile radius) are able to truly become a part of the training process.
 They get to train and live with several different dogs throughout their tenure in the program and gain the experience and confidence of becoming basic trainers themselves.
-This also ensures the best match for both the family and the dog.
+This program also ensures the best match for both the family and the dog.
 There is an extensive application process and participation is limited.
-Weekend Warriors play a huge part in the training process in that they help the pups learn how to sdjust to new situations quickly which reduces the liklihood of separation anxiety.
+Weekend Warriors play a huge part in the training process, helping our pups learn how to adjust to new situations quickly, reducing the likelihood of separation anxiety.

 THERAPY & FACILITY DOGS (INCLUDING FIRST RESPONDERS)

-We provide professional therapy/facility dogs that assist professionals in the fields of education, counseling, healthcare, retirement or the legal system.
+We provide Professional Therapy and Facility dogs that assist professionals in the fields of education, counseling, healthcare, retirement, or the legal system.

 TRAIN THE TRAINERS PROGRAM

-Our continued commitment to serve youth in the autism community drives this organization to provide every opportunity to foster and encourage each participant and volunteer to help increase autism awareness and support for the community at large.
+Our continued commitment to serving youth in the autism community drives this organization to provide every opportunity to foster and encourage each participant and volunteer to help increase autism awareness and support for the community at large.
 Autistic youth are not afforded the same advantages that non-challenged youth in the community enjoy.
 Many will leave the educational system with little more than basic life skills.
 This program, if sustained, will expand the social and work skills of this demographic.
-The Train the Trainers Program will allow youth who have been diagnosed as falling within the autism spectrum to attain more comprehensive skill sets, while helping to train autism service dogs for youth in an expanded regional area at a reduced cost while also providing the opportunity to learn both job and social skills, thus increasing their long term employability.
+Our Train the Trainers Program will allow youth, who have been diagnosed as falling within the autism spectrum, to help train autism service dogs for other youth at a reduced cost.
+While helping train service and therapy dogs, youth in our Train the Trainers Program will attain a more comprehensive skill set and will be provided the opportunity to learn both job and social skills, thus increasing their long-term employability.

 Through this program, Paws 4 Autism hopes to achieve the following: